decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-17-the-threshold-adversary.markdown

 The fact that the protocol is permissionless in the sense that anyone holding the bounded resource is allowed to participate does not mean that obtaining the bounded resource is without restrictions (both economic and permission based).
 In essence, it is moving the task of granting the bounded resource to an external process.
 For example, it may be that obtaining specific hardware or buying staking tokens is a permission process.

 The work of Lewis-Pye and Roughgarden on [Permissionless Consensus](https://arxiv.org/pdf/2304.14701.pdf) provides a comprehensive categorization and deep analysis of this model.

+## Acknowledgments

+Many thanks to Kartik Nayak for insightful comments

 Please comment on [Twitter](https://twitter.com/ittaia/status/1141475000278556674?s=20)